 The largest Oktoberfest in Central North Carolina is an authentic German festival focused on family fun, traditional Bavarian food and fare; and plenty of local and authentic German beers from Munich.

-Of course, rest assured there will be Polka music to ramp up that Oompah vibe.
-And I can tell you from my Oktoberfest experience in the beer halls of Munich that it is a fun event you’ll never forget.
-Raise your stein and get prosting!
+Rest assured there will be Polka music to ramp up that Oompah vibe.
+And I can tell you from my annual triangle Oktoberfest experience in the beer halls of Munich that it is a fun event you’ll never forget.
+Raise your stein and get posting!

 - Where: Downtown Fuquay-Varina